 On June 18, 1971, William P. McElwain, M.D., Commissioner of Health, sent out a memorandum: We are pleased to announce the establishment of the first District Health Department in the State of Kentucky namely, the Lake Cumberland District Health Department.
 The creation of this new legal entity will join Clinton, Cumberland, McCreary, Pulaski and Wayne counties into a District on July 1, 1971 (read the full original letter at: Establishment of Lake Cumberland District Health Department; read the minutes from the first board meeting at: Lake Cumberland District Board of Health Archived Minutes).

-In 1982 the counties of Adair, Casey, Green, Russell and Taylor joined the district bringing the total member counties to 10.
+In 1982 the counties of Adair, Casey, Green, Russell, and Taylor joined the district bringing the total member counties to 10.
 The area covered by the LCDHD is around 3,613 square miles with a population of approximately 200,000.
-Somerset is the largest city in the 10 county area with a population of approximately 11,487 (2016 Census Population Projection).
+Somerset is the largest city in the 10 county area with a population of approximately 11,924 (2020 Census).

 Declaration to Establish LCDHD

 Patrick Bell (pictured, left) was the Lake Cumberland District Health Department (LCDHD) Director from 1982 until his retirement in 1994.
 During this time, the Lake Cumberland Health District expanded from five to ten member counties.
 He has also served as the Executive Director of the Lake Cumberland Area Development District, and the McCreary County School Board’s Superintendent.
 He graduated with a bachelor’s degree from Eastern Kentucky University with a major in Commerce and later achieved a Master’s in Administration.